Development and Transportation Projects

 Alexander Community Centre Expansion

-• Status: Funding is approved; planning is on-going.
+- Status: Funding is approved; design is on-going; possible ground-breaking Summer 2026.

-Details: At the CCA’s May 2021 AGM, Councillor Brockington presented the 3 options drawn up by the City.
-As well, he distributed a flyer outlining the 3 options to all Carlington residents to solicit feedback through an Engage Ottawa survey.
+Details: At the CCA’s May 2021 AGM, Councillor Brockington presented the 3 options drawn up by the City and he distributed a flyer outlining the 3 options to all Carlington residents, asking for feedback through Engage Ottawa.
 He also held pop-up consultations at both the Alexander and Bellevue Community Centres.
-Residents are excited to see a new kitchen, a teen lounge and computer space and the potential for library services.
-They are also supportive of a new gym, especially the youth, and that it could be divided into two separate spaces.
+Possibilities are a new kitchen, a teen lounge and computer space, potential for library services and a new gym

 Councillor Brockington’s goal for 2023 was to secure the remaining $4.8 million needed to start construction on this $10 million project.
 He has commited $1 million of the River Ward cash-in-lieu account.

-However, the August 2023 results of the OPL’s city-wide assessment of capital needs were that Carlington does not qualify for a branch, even one where a building is already located.
-Councillors Naqvi and Lieper are also both supportive but, ultimately, the only way currently for a Carlington library branch is there is funding from upper-tier government.
-Riley has convened a Carlington Working Group, including the CCA and residents, working with the OPL for ways to increase OPL services in Carlington in the meantime and to continue pushing for a Carlington branch library.
+However, the August 2023 results of the OPL’s city-wide assessment of capital needs were that Carlington did not qualify for a branch, even one where a building is already located.
+Councillors Naqvi and Lieper were also both supportive but, ultimately, the only way currently for a Carlington library branch is if there were funding from upper-tier government.
+Riley convened a Carlington Working Group, including the CCA, residents and the OPL, to seek ways to increase OPL services in Carlington in the meantime and to continue pushing for a Carlington branch library.

 On February 5, 2025, the Carlington community joined Mayor Mark Sutcliffe and Councillor Brockington to celebrate the $11.8-million investment for the expansion and renovation of the Centre.
-The City’s Budget 2025 investment will provide a modern look-and-feel to the Centre, making it a true hub for our community.
-It will provide more space for rereation and culture programming and activities, community events and meetings
+This investment will provide a modern look-and-feel to the Centre, making it a true hub for our community.
+It will provide more space for rereation and culture programming and activities, community events and meetings.

 Stay up-to-date on local development and transportation issues: